top of page

 How do I access my Client Portal?

-You can purchase new services, edit your profile, check the status of your work, add journals to your "do not submit" list, and much more at your Client Portal.
+If you're already an existing Submitit client, you can purchase new services, edit your profile, check the status of your work, add journals to your Do-Not-Submit list, and much more at your Client Portal.
 Just click here

 How involved will I be in the whole process?

 As involved as you'd like.
-You'll approve (or decline) any edits or formatting changes we make to your story or essay.
-You'll sign off on bios, story blurbs, and cover letters.
+You'll approve (or decline) any edits or formatting changes we make to your work.
+You'll sign off on bios and cover letters.
 You'll review our recommended journal list before we make any submissions.
 We'll even include journals of your choice (although we may push back ever so slightly on journals that we think are poor matches).
 In short, we'll do the heavy lifting, but you'll be involved every step of the way, and we're always open to your suggestions.

 How do you choose the journals in the Submitit algorithm?